Saturday, October 25, 2008

 client.update('Try out this Twitter client: http://oji.me/wP')

-To try out this Twitter console app, unpack the download and run sippy_twitter.py.
+.
 With it, you can update your status on Twitter or read the updates from your friends.
 When reading, the client displays five updates at a time, since showing more at once would likely cause some to scroll off the top of the screen (assuming the terminal displays twenty-five lines).
+This simple application was designed to be a proof of concept, but it's really grown on me.
+Cycling through all of my friend's updates doesn't require any scrolling, and it feels snappier than the web interface.
+It seems like others are enjoying this terminal client too.

 Monday, October 13, 2008